|Author:||Benjamin Peterson <benjamin at python.org>|

 The compileall tool will be extended with a command new option, --invalidation-mode to generate hash-based pycs with and without the check_source bit set. --invalidation-mode will be a tristate option taking values timestamp (the default), checked-hash, and unchecked-hash corresponding to the values of PycInvalidationMode.

 Runtime configuration of hash-based pyc invalidation will be facilitated by a new --check-hash-based-pycs interpreter option.
 This is a tristate option, which may take 3 values: default, always, and never.
 The default value, default, means the check_source flag in hash-based pycs determines invalidation as described above. always causes the interpreter to hash the source file for invalidation regardless of value of check_source bit. never causes the interpreter to always assume hash-based pycs are valid.
-Timestamp-based pycs are unaffected by this option.
+When --check-hash-based-pycs=never is in effect, unchecked hash-based pycs will be regenerated as unchecked hash-based pycs.
+Timestamp-based pycs are unaffected by --check-hash-based-pycs.

 The author would like to thank Gregory P. Smith, Christian Heimes, and Steve Dower for useful conversations on the topic of this PEP.